philbooth/vagueTime.js/README.md

 # vagueTime.js

-A small javascript library for formatting time differences as a vague time, e.g. '1 hour ago'.
+A small javascript library for formatting time differences as a vague time, e.g. 'just now' or '3 months ago'.

 [![Build status][ci-image]][ci-status]